nocomplexity/codeaudit/docs/checksinformation.md

-# Overview of checks
+# Information on checks

-Python `Codeaudit` has many implemented checks.
+**Python Code Audit** has many implemented security checks based on possible security threat when using Python Standard Library (PSL) calls.

 Checks are done to determine:
 * If and